Queens Car Accident Attorney

 Experience Matters After a Queens Car Accident

 At Jacoby & Meyers, LLP, our Queens car accident attorneys know the city inside and out.
 We provide localized and personalized legal representation from the moment your accident occurs.
 Our lawyers know the streets, the courts, and the insurance companies that may affect your case.
-We use this knowledge to better represent our clients after a serious injury accident.
+We use this knowledge to better represent our clients after serious injuries.

 Why do so many injured Queens car accident survivors choose Jacoby & Meyers, LLP to represent them?
 One reason is that we know how to win.
 No matter how complex or how serious the accident, our attorneys can build a case designed to collect maximum compensation.
 We are also not afraid to litigate cases in court if necessary.